The Truth about Storm Surge Cause

 Preparation for Coastal Flooding

-The solution for coastal flooding that I’m talking about RS Glass-Paneled Flood Barriers.
+The solution for coastal flooding that I’m talking about is RS Glass-Paneled Flood Barriers.
 Why this?

 - They are permanent. — No removable parts.
 No need to demount.
 No need for pre-flood preparation.